GalSim-developers/GalSim/docs/_build/html/_sources/install.rst.txt

 Finally, there is a legacy option to use SCons, which was the only installation method prior to version 2.0.
 This installation mode is still supported, but is not recommended unless you have difficulties with the pip or conda installation methods.

-For details about this methos, see
+For details about this method, see

 .. toctree::
     :maxdepth: 1